 In September 2018, we expanded our pipeline by acquiring the rights and related intellectual property of ten gene therapy programs through our acquisition of Celenex.
-Celenex has an exclusive license agreement with NCH.
-Under this license agreement, NCH is eligible to receive development and sales-based milestones of up to \$7.8 million for each product.
+Celenex has an exclusive license agreement with Nationwide Children's.
+Under this license agreement, Nationwide Children's is eligible to receive development and sales-based milestones of up to \$7.8 million for each product.